Car seat safety rules explained: What is R129/i-Size?

 What is i-Size?

 i-Size is a European car seat safety standard that was launched in 2013.
-The R129/i-Size car seat standard is the most up-to-date safety standard for car seats.
+The R129/i-Size car seat standard is the most up-to-date safety standard for car seats and offers a guaranteed fit in cars that have i-Size seating positions!
+No more fussing with compatibility lists – just click and go.

-The older ECE R44 standard is based on the weight of your child.
-By contrast, i-Size is height-based.
+The R44 standard is based on the weight of your child.
+By contrast, R129/i-Size is length-based.

-The guidelines on what car seat is suitable are based on a child's height.
-Usually parents are more aware of the height of their child than their weight.
+We highly recommend choosing a car seat that follows the R129 standard, since it is the safest and give guidelines on what car seat is suitable are based on a child's length.
+Usually, parents are more aware of the length of their child than their weight.
 This means that i-Size makes it easier to be sure you are using the right car seat for your child.

 Shop for Maxi-Cosi i-Size car seats here.